top of page

 Now, if your project meets certain standards, it can qualify for VicSmart.

-An application to build two dwellings on a lot can now be treated as VicSmart in six residential zones (including General Residential Zone and Neighbourhood Residential Zone)
+An application to build two dwellings on a lot can now be treated as VicSmart in six residential zones, including the General Residential Zone and Neighbourhood Residential Zone.

 To qualify, the design must meet the key Clause 55 “ResCode” standards, including: